Arthur Henry Shakespeare Lucas: School Master

 Arthur Lucas abandoned his course, although was nevertheless awarded B. Sc. by University of London in 1879.
 He became a master at The Leys School, Cambridge in order to provide for his brother's three young children who remained in the UK.
 Lucas had previously won the gold medal at an examination for botany held by the Apothecaries Society, open to all medical students of the London schools.
 Lucas enjoyed his five years at The Leys school.
 He found the boys frank and high-spirited, fond of games and yet able to do good work in the class-rooms.
 Lucas played in the football team, until he broke his collar-bone, and founded a natural history society of which the whole school became members.
 A museum was established to which Lucas gave his father's fine collection of fossils, and also the family collection of plants, which contained 1200 out of the 1400 described species of British flowering plants and ferns.
 The museum grew in after years, and gained a reputation at Cambridge when one of the boys made interesting finds in the pleistocene beds of the Cam valley.
 The results of work done by Lucas on the Isle of Wight were published in the Geological Magazine, leading to Lucas being elected a Fellow of the Geological Society of London.

 Wesley College

 Lucas applied in 1882 for the headmastership of Wesley College, Melbourne, but the appointment was given to Arthur Way.
 Later on he was appointed mathematical and science master at the same school, arrived in Melbourne at the end of January 1883, and immediately began his work.

 Newington College

 At the end of 1892 Lucas was appointed headmaster of Newington College, Sydney.
 During his six years at Newington the number of pupils increased by 50 per cent and the school had much academic success.
 Lucas was the president of the Old Newingtonians' Union in 1897.

 Sydney Grammar School

 In 1899 Lucas became senior mathematical and science master at the Sydney Grammar school, was acting headmaster for part of the war years, and finally headmaster from 1920 to 1923.
-He was an admirable teacher, beloved by many generations of schoolboys, and exercising a great moral influence on them.